Jhonatan-Alarcon/Auxiliary-files_Gonkoken-nanoi/README.md

-# Auxiliary files for: Relict duck-billed dinosaurs survived into the last age of the dinosaurs in subantarctic Chile
+# Supplementary files for: Relict duck-billed dinosaurs survived into the last age of the dinosaurs in subantarctic Chile

 ### **Authors**
 - Jhonatan Alarcón-Muñoz